Rashied Davis: Detroit Lions

 On July 29, 2011, Davis signed with the Detroit Lions, where he was expected to see most of his playing time on special teams while also adding depth at the wide receiver position.

 During a 2011 game against the Green Bay Packers on Thanksgiving, Davis filled in at cornerback, as the Lions had suffered a rash of injuries in the secondary.
 It was the first time he had played the position since 2005, as a player for the Bears.
 He finished the game with two tackles.
 Davis finished the 2011 season with four receptions, seven tackles, and two kick returns.

 Chicago Bears (second stint)

 On August 6, 2012, Davis signed a one-year contract with the Bears after Devin Thomas retired.
 On August 29, Davis was waived by the team.

-Second stint with SaberCats
+San Jose SaberCats (second stint)

 On July 25, 2013, Davis was assigned to the SaberCats.
 In the SaberCats' final regular season game on July 27, a 65–40 win over the Chicago Rush, Davis returned one kick for 17 yards.
 On July 29, the SaberCats placed Davis on injured reserve.